Provably Data-driven Multiple Hyper-parameter Tuning with Structured Loss Function: Introduction

 On the downside, the result from~\citet{balcan2025sample} suffers from numerous limitations that hinder its general applicability.
-First, their analysis is strictly confined to one-dimensional hyperparameters (i.e, $\cA = \bbR$) due to ad-hoc geometric arguments (e.g., oscillations, monotonic curves).
+First, their analysis is strictly confined to one-dimensional hyperparameters (i.e., $\cA = \bbR$) based on ad hoc geometric arguments (e.g., oscillations, monotonic curves).
 In reality, many ML/AI pipelines rely on stacking multiple regularization terms to achieve the desired effects; the most popular is the elastic net, which combines L1 (lasso) and L2 (ridge) penalties with different hyperparameter weights.
 However, this geometric approach breaks down in this multi-dimensional setting ($\alpha \in \bbR^p$), where critical sets become high-dimensional manifolds rather than simple curves.
 Second, their results are limited to the simple setting where the training and evaluation objectives are identical (i.e., $f \equiv g$).
-For the ridge regression illustrated above, this requirement imposes that the training and validation sets to be identical, i.e., $(A, b) = (A', b')$.
+For the ridge regression illustrated above, this requirement imposes that the training and validation sets are identical, i.e., $(A, b) = (A', b')$.
 This restriction violates the fundamental principles of model selection, which require the training and validation sets to be well separated to prevent overfitting and produce an unbiased estimate of the performance.
-Finally, their approach requires strong regularity assumptions on the boundaries of the piecewise structure (e.g., ELICQ conditions in \citet[Assumption 1]{balcan2025sample}).
+Third, their approach requires strong regularity assumptions on the boundaries of the piecewise structure (e.g., ELICQ conditions in \citet[Assumption 1]{balcan2025sample}).
+Finally, there is no lower bound in the general setting presented in the prior work, which makes it hard to assess the tightness of the upper bound.
 These limitations motivate the development of the general model-theoretic framework we present in this paper.